The Bankrate promise

 Student loan expert Mark Kantrowitz points out that while there was a past legislative proposal that included private student loans alongside federal loans (The Heroes Act of 2020, HR 6800, which passed the House but got blocked by the Senate)‚ it was far more complicated and couldn’t be implemented automatically.

-Biden’s campaign platform and subsequent pressure from congressional Democrats like Elizabeth Warren have focused entirely on federal student loan debt.
-Because private student loans are managed by private companies, they are exempt from the proposals currently in place.
+Biden’s three-part student debt relief plan also focuses entirely on tackling federal student debt.
+Because private student loans are managed by private companies, they are exempt from the debt relief plans and proposals currently in place.

 3 strategies for paying off private student loans